91jpark19/2021_Spring_finals/README.md

 **8. Preliminary Conclusions**

-* H1.
-Failed to Reject: changes of liberty and democracy score are identical in most of civil war-experienced countries.
+* H1: Failed to Reject: Changes of liberty and democracy score are identical in most of civil war-experienced countries

-* H2a.
-Partically Rejected: after 20 years since the end of civil war, democracy score tend to drop if there is more fatalities
+* H2a: Partially Rejected: After 20 years since the end of civil war, democracy score tend to drop if there is more fatalities
+* Alternative H2a: Rejected: There was negative correlation between the bloodshed due to civil war and the democracy score

 * H2b.
-Partically Rejected: after 20 years since the end of civil war, liberty score tend to drop if there is more fatalities
+Partially Rejected: After 20 years since the end of civil war, liberty score tend to drop if there is more fatalities
+* Alternative H2b: Rejected: There was negative correlation between the bloodshed due to civil war and the democracy score

 **9. Limitations**